Skip to main content

 The user can no longer log in.
 Their historical actions remain attributed to them.

-To restore access later, open their profile, edit, re-check Allow Login Access, and save.
+To restore access later, open their profile, click the edit icon, turn the Allow Login Access toggle back on, and save.

 Auto Accept Settings on a User Profile